Sharpen Your Knives

 So, why do chefs sharpen their knives?
 Because they can get done faster, work more accurately, and create higher quality.

 We wouldn’t tell a chef to “just keep cooking!
 Go, go, go!
-Never mind quality or technique or safety…” would we?
+Never mind quality or technique or safety

 Skipping this essential practice is a false “short cut” that leads to wasted time, effort, and money.